Intro

 Just be sure that I’m not going to answer all those things here though, as there are a lot of different parameters per project and use case.
 But by doing this yourself, you should definitely get an idea of the performance, the potentials and the limits that exist with the current technologies.

-The evaluation on the MCUs is split in 3 different cases.
-We have the stm32f103 that has it’s own code folder in the code-stm32f013 folder.
+folder.
 Also the stm32f746 has it’s own code folder (code-stm32f746), as esp8266 and arduino due.
-For the other arduinos and teensy boards you can use the code-arduinofolder.
+For the other arduinos and teensy boards you can use the code-arduino

 Just a parenthesis here.
 Probably people that read my blog more often, they know that I’m more a baremetal embedded guy.
 I enjoy doing stuff with more stripped down libraries even CMSIS for the Cortex-M. Although I’m mentioning from time to time that I don’t like using Arduino IDE or HAL libraries, I’ve also mentioned that I find these very useful for cases like this.
 Prototyping!
 Therefore, using those tools for prototyping is an excellent choice and a no-brain decision.
 We need to choose and use our tools wisely and where they fit best every time.
 So evaluating a case or project on different HW it always make sense to use those tools for prototyping and then write the proper low embedded code where is needed.
 OK, enough with this parenthesis.